nilufrmw/tmp/README.md

 I'm no expert, by so far with my understanding here is my explanation.
 Also I will avoid embedded related stuff.

-Say we're writing some program to solve some geometry problem in C.
+Say we're writing a program to solve some geometry problem in C.

 ### struct